LetitiaK/Distribution-Fitting/README.md

 # Distribution Fitting

 This R code uses the R *poweRlaw* package to determine (estimate) which distribution fits best to a given data-set of a graph.
-The R *poweRlaw* package is an implementation of maximum likelihood estimators as described in that supports power-law, log-normal, Poisson, and exponential distributions.
+The R *poweRlaw* package is an implementation of maximum likelihood estimators that supports power-law, log-normal, Poisson, and exponential distributions.

 ## Steps